flotwig/ringo/DESIGN.md

 A connection is established by sending a packet down the ring containing the filename and the number of bytes the file will be chunked into:

-`FILE <filename> <byte-count>`
+`FILE <filename>;<byte-count>`

 Upon receiving an ACK packet for this command, the sender will begin transmitting the data as 507-byte chunks with a 1-byte header containing the current sequence number, `0-255`.
 This sequence number is unsigned and may roll over.
 This means each UDP packet will be 508 bytes.
-The sender will transmit one packet at a time and wait for a corresponding `ACK` message from the receiver before sending the next packet.
+The sender will transmit one packet at a time and wait for a corresponding `DACK` message from the receiver before sending the next packet.

 A data packet may be retransmitted if the sender detects a timeout.